 After the previous Airport Change Programme (ACP) was rejected last year, Edinburgh Airport have now applied to the CAA for another ACP to change flight paths around Edinburgh Airport.
 EAL are required to follow a different process (CAP1616) than they followed with the previous ACP.
 One of the major differences is a seven stage process – Stage 1 step 1B outlines the requirement to engage with stakeholders, which includes Community Councils, to determine design principles that will form the foundation of the programme including evaluating flight path options in further stages.
 The airport have been holding engagement workshops for stakeholders in Oct to help design the principles for future arrival and departure flight paths.

 EAL sent their Stage 1 Gateway submission to the CAA on 3rd Jan 2020.

-Update 5th Feb 2020: The CAA have rejected the EAL application to pass the Stage 1 Define Gateway.
-EAL will now work with the CAA to further develop the Stage 1 Application to pass this gateway.
+Update 25th March 2020: The CAA rejected the EAL application to pass the Stage 1 Define Gateway but EAL has now resubmitted their application.

 CAA website that shows progress in the CAP1616 process so far and the EAL submissions: EAL ACP 2019